jlastro/jlastro.github.io-10/_pages/home.md

 particular, I am [an eclipse
 chaser](https://www.eclipse-chaser-log.com/eclipse-log/336) and [conduct
 astrophotography](https://apod.nasa.gov/apod/ap220601.html).
 Besides watching
-the sky, I am also a fan of drawing & painting (both paper and digital), running (marathon races included), anime and sci-fi.
+the sky, I am also a fan of drawing & painting, endurance running, anime and sci-fi.
 More about these non-work-related things can be checked in [personal](/personal) page.